 After that, he was booked to play Edmonton, Winnipeg, Toronto and Montreal, with more stops in the United States and Europe.

-However the artist, born Abel Tesfaye, announced on his Instagram that "due to constraints of arenas" he wanted to move his tour to stadiums and is rescheduling the entire tour for next summer.
+However the artist, born Abel Tesfaye, announced on his Instagram that he wanted to move his tour to stadiums and is rescheduling the entire tour for next summer.

 He says all tickets for the planned tour will be automatically refunded and ticket holders "will be given priority to buy tickets for the stadium shows when they go on sale."
 The tour had already been postponed twice as promoter Live Nation dealt with the fallout of COVID-19 on large gatherings.